 Director Johnson reported that he, Secretary Frostman, and several WI Apprenticeship stakeholders visited Germany to tour the Germany Apprenticeship Program.
-He stated the visit was invaluable in learning how WI Apprenticeship could improve and how it works very well already, within the context of U.S. society.
+He stated the visit was invaluable in learning how WI Apprenticeship could improve and how it works very well already, within the U.S.